rzk-lang/sHoTT/src/simplicial-hott/08-covariant.rzk.md

   instance the notion of contractible types.
 - `3-simplicial-type-theory.md` — We rely on definitions of simplicies and their subshapes.
+- `4-extension-types.md` — We use Theorem 4.1, an equivalence between lifts.
 - `5-segal-types.md` - We make use of the notion of Segal types and their structures.